ethereumclassic/classic-guide/docs/world_computer/smart_contracts.rst

 this reason ETC programs are referred to as smart contracts.

 ETC smart contracts can read and write to their own storage as well as invoking other smart contracts.
-In this way, smart contracts can work to together to provide increasingly sophisticated services.
+In this way, smart contracts can work together to provide increasingly sophisticated services.

 Some, like Nick Szabo, envision smart contracts streamlining voluntary